Optum: Haven lawsuit

 In early 2019, UnitedHealth Group filed a lawsuit asking a U.S. district judge to stop former Optum executive, David William Smith, from working at Haven (the Amazon, JP Morgan and Berkshire-Hathaway joint-healthcare venture).
 Optum argued that Haven is in direct competition with its business and as such, Smith's employment would be in violation of a noncompete agreement that he signed while with Optum.
 Smith, meanwhile, asked the judge to send the parties into closed-door arbitration.
 Wolf rejected Optum's request and allowed Smith's, putting court proceedings on hold until the arbitration process is complete.

 The case garnered media attention as setting a precedent in trade secret litigation ahead of an anticipated wave of vertical integration in the healthcare industry and for uncovering previously unknown details about Haven.
 The case has also been referred to as having shed light on the threat that pharmacy benefit managers feel to bottom lines amid mounting bipartisan pressure to control rising healthcare costs.
 Testimony brought by Haven chief operating officer Jack Stoddard was unsealed after a motion brought by the parent companies of Stat News and The Wall Street Journal.

+Worker outsourcing and layoffs

+Optum and its parent company, UnitedHealth Group, have faced recurring employee complaints about excessive layoffs of U.S. staff, often linked to cost-cutting measures that include outsourcing and offshoring roles to lower-cost locations such as India and the Philippines.

+Specific layoffs have been documented through Worker Adjustment and Retraining Notification (WARN) Act filings, including plans to lay off 572 employees in New Jersey in early 2026 (affecting Optum Care, Optum Medical Care, and related units, with some closures of behavioral health, pediatrics, and specialty care services), and prior rounds such as over 500 positions in California in 2024.
+Former employees have also alleged in online forums that large-scale reductions (sometimes framed as voluntary resignations to avoid mandatory cuts) involve replacing U.S. staff with offshore hires, though Optum has not issued detailed public responses to these specific claims beyond general statements on restructuring for market needs.